jadam3k/MealTPA/README.md

 - **Unknown Seller NPC** – a mysterious merchant who opens the shop GUI when clicked, no commands needed.

+## How to use
+- /mealtpa <user> sends request for teleportation
+- /mealshop - shows shop gui
+- /mealbot - teleports bot to you ( be carefull it can stay on fire)

 ---

 ## Screenshots